ssinghal37/sunchips37/README.md

 Current Work/Projects:
 - COE 322 (Scientific Computation) at UT Austin
-- Learning to use pygame
+- Learning to use tkinter & pygame
-- Word Search Game in C++
+- OpenCV to track mountain contours

 <!---